-There is conflicting information about whether or not dogs can or should eat lychee, if it may be toxic, what are the health benefits, and risks for dogs who eat lychee fruit.
+There is conflicting information about whether or not dogs can or should eat lychee, if it may be toxic, and what are the health benefits and risks for dogs who eat lychee fruit.

-We feel it is appropriate to say yes, it is safe for dogs to have lychee.
-However, we also caveat this with advice to proceed with caution as there may be risks to take into consideration.
+We feel it is appropriate to say yes; it is safe for dogs to have lychee.
+However, we also caveat this with advice to proceed with caution as there are risks to consider.

-We will go over these risks as we examine the aspects of lychee that give us pause, or paws, if you will.
+We will review these risks as we examine the aspects of lychee that give us pause, or paws if you will.

 There are certain nutritious benefits of lychee.
-We will discuss the health benefits as well as the potential risks to be aware of and the best way to give lychee to your dogs.
+We will discuss the health benefits and potential risks to be aware of and the best way to give lychee to your dogs.